February 25, 1963 - May 25, 2008

 Beloved husband, father, son, and brother

-When he died in May, 2008, at the age of 45, Tom McHale became the second former NFL player diagnosed with CTE by the research team at the CSTE at Boston University School of Medicine.
+When he died in May, 2008, at the age of 45, Tom McHale became the second former NFL player diagnosed with CTE by the research team at the Boston University School CTE Center.
 Tom was my husband, the father of my children, brother to four siblings, and my very best friend.
 I hope that sharing Tom’s story will bring attention to the very misunderstood and unappreciated danger of concussions.
 I hope to help others understand just how devastating the long-term impact of repetitive sports-related head trauma can potentially be.
 I would hope that the awareness of these consequences will lead to a profound cultural change in how we perceive and respond to sports-related, and other, head trauma.

 Tom and I met in August, 1986, as I was entering my sophomore year at Cornell University.
 I was just 19 years old; he was 23.
 I was a manager in charge of the defensive line for the Cornell Big Red and Tom was a defensive lineman.